 Both male and female Newfies can be affected, but males seem to have cystinuria more often than females.
 There is a genetic test available through the University of Pennsylvania specifically for Newfoundlands.
 If you are interested in testing your Newfie puppy or breeding stock, talk to your veterinarian.

-Vegetarian diets can successfully prevent formation of cystine stones.
-Unlike other diets that treat cystinuria, like Hill’s Prescription diet u/d, prescription vegetarian diets can be fed long-term.
+Vegetarian diets are not best for most dogs, but in cases like this, they can successfully prevent formation of cystine stones.
+Unlike other dog food brands that treat cystinuria, like Hill’s Prescription diet u/d, prescription vegetarian diets can be fed long-term whereas Hill's one cannot.

 Like many other large and giant breeds, the Newfoundland is prone to developing hip dysplasia and elbow dysplasia.
 While there is a genetic component to these issues, nutrition plays a big role in their development.